rackerlabs/support-how-to/content/dedicated-hosting/linux-spheres-of-support-for-dedicated-and-managed-ops.md

 - **API support**: All the support functions listed in the [API guides](https://developer.rackspace.com/docs) are supported.
 - **Backups**: Rackspace provides solutions for file system and database backups including leveraging the use of open-source projects such as [Holland](http://docs.hollandbackup.org/).
 For more information, contact Support.
--  **Cloud Files**: Integration with Cloud Files is supported via the API; however, no development support is offered to help uses Cloud Files via the API.
+-  **Cloud Files**: Integration with Cloud Files is supported via the API; however, no development support is offered to help use Cloud Files via the API.
 -  **DNS**: Rackspace supports the use of the public Rackspace name servers for DNS.
 Bind/named are *not* supported at this time.
 -  **Firewall**: Support is provided for iptables, Ubuntu ufw, and fail2ban.
 -  **Load Balancing**: Cloud Load Balancers are supported.